opensafely/documentation/docs/dataset-intro.md

-This section contains information on the core primary care EHR systems on which OpenSAFELY in based, as well as all external datasets imported to the secure EHR environment.
+This section provides contextual information on the core primary care EHR systems on which OpenSAFELY in based, as well as all external datasets imported to the secure EHR environment.
+To query the data, see [Study definitions](study-def.md).

-To see the variables available to extract from the OpenSAFELY database, see the [Study Definition variables](study-def-variables.md) section.

-To see access permissions for different levels of data access, see [here](workflow-security-levels.md).

 Use the navigation pane on the left-hand side to view information on each dataset.

 ## External sources and record linkage
-Currently, all data available for analysis are for patients registered at GP practices using the SystmOne clinical information system, managed by TPP.
+Currently, all data available for analysis are for patients registered at GP practices who use the SystmOne clinical information system, managed by TPP.

-Patient records from external datasets are imported as follows:
+Patient records from external datasets are imported and matched to the core data as follows:

 * Patient records from other external sources are matched to SystmOne records on NHS numbers.
 * No other identifiers (names, postcodes, DOBs etc) are used for matching, though this may change in future.